 Please note that by kind permission of Hogan Lovells, this seminar will take place at their offices in London.

 Hertford Seminars are FOC to Corporate and Individual Members of the RPI, subject to space limitations.
 (Corporate Members are guaranteed at least two places.)
 Please see membership information.

 If you would like to be on the invitation list for Hertford Seminars and other RPI events please contact Ghislaine King.

 Merton College, Oxford

 Co-hosted with the UK Regulators Network

-This year’s Westminster conference, co-hosted with the UKRN, will review the state of play of UK economic regulation ahead of the general election, including how we have got to current policies and practices and the prospects for future developments in the post-election period.
+The 2015 Westminster conference, co-hosted with the UKRN, reviewed the state of play of UK economic regulation ahead of the general election, including how we have got to current policies and practices and the prospects for future developments in the post-election period.

 The future shape of regulation and competition policy in light of changing institutions, practice and politics